Code-for-Carolina/Memory-Diagram-Extension/README.md

 # Python Memory Debugger - VS Code Extension

-A custom **VS Code debugging extension** that visualizes Python variables and memory structures in an interactive diagram.
-Instead of the standard debugger window, this extension opens a **Memory Diagram Panel** to help developers understand variable states, object references, and memory allocation in real-time.
+A custom VS Code debugging extension that visualizes Python variables and memory structures in an interactive diagram.
+Instead of the standard debugger window, this extension opens a Memory Diagram Panel to help 110 students understand variable states and object references in real-time.

 ## Features
 ✅ **Custom Debug Window** – Replaces the default debugger with a visual representation of Python memory.